History of Kyiv (1362–1657): Jurisdictions

 Image of the façade of the old Kyiv City Council building in Podil in 1697.
 The Ukrainian word for it, ратуша ratusha, came via Polish ratusz from Low German rathuus ("council house").

 In the 16th century and the first half of the 17th century, Kiev had the usual elements of development and planning structure typical of Magdeburg cities: a castle, the city itself with a town hall in the centre, and suburbs.
 Despite this, a unique spatial division developed here, distinct from other cities.
 During this period, Kiev was a complex urban agglomeration.
 Its main component was the city of Magdeburg rights, which was located in Podil.
-Along with it, the agglomeration consisted of separate territories, which are defined as jurisdictions (юридики): the castle territory jurisdiction of the Kievan voivode and his government, numerous church lands: the Bishopric — the lands of the Catholic bishop (eparch) of Kiev, the lands of St. Cyril's Monastery, Kyiv, Kyiv-Pechersk Lavra, St. Sophia Cathedral, Kyiv, St. Michael's Golden-Domed Monastery, Vydubychi Monastery, Pustynno-Mykilsky, and Catholic St. Nicholas Dominican Monastery.
+Along with it, the agglomeration consisted of separate territories, which are defined as jurisdictions (юридики): the castle territory jurisdiction of the Kievan voivode and his government, numerous church lands: the Bishopric — the lands of the Catholic bishop (eparch) of Kiev, the lands of St. Cyril's Monastery, Kyiv-Pechersk Lavra, St. Sophia Cathedral, St. Michael's Golden-Domed Monastery, Vydubychi Monastery, Pustynno-Mykilsky, and Catholic St. Nicholas Dominican Monastery.
 The Armenian community also had a separate territory with a different jurisdiction.
 Tense relations developed between the city community and the voivode and lawyers, which manifested themselves in numerous court disputes.
 The struggle with private lawyers — the common nobility and urban real estate — which was traditional for the Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth, also continued.

 Olena Popelnytska notes the likelihood of the existence of a traditional medieval division into parishes in Kiev during this period, as recorded in documents from the second half of the 17th century.
 The «Опис київського замку» (Description of the Kyiv Castle) of 1552 and the «Податковий тариф» (Tax Tariff) of 1570 mention the 'priestly' houses of the Prechistenska (Uspinska), Dobro-Nikolska, Pritisk-Nikolska, Demydivska, Voskresenska, Naberezhno-Mykilska, Spaska, Borysoglibska, Bilitska, Rozhdestvenska, and Afanasiivska parishes.
 From 1611 onwards, the Demydivska, Bilitska and Afanasiivska parishes are not mentioned in the sources.
 In 1632, new parish churches are mentioned: Vasylivska, Illinska and Sviatodukhivska.
 Until the middle of the 17th century, some Orthodox churches and monasteries were located within the 'castle' jurisdiction: Dobro- and Prytysko-Mykilska, Vasylivska and Rozhdestvenska (and probably Voskresenska) churches and the Florivsky Monastery.

 According to the description by Guillaume Le Vasseur de Beauplan around 1640, the Orthodox Christians of Kiev had up to 10 churches, one of which, the Brotherhood Church, was located near the town hall.
 Catholics had four churches in the city: the cathedral, the Dominican church (in the market square), the Bernardine church (under the hill), and the Jesuit church ('recently built').